johnfkraus/complete-guide-to-elasticsearch/Controlling Query Results/106-specifying-the-result-size.md

-# Specifying the result size
+## Lesson 106 - Specifying the result size

 ## Using a query parameter